-Legal The formal name for the "Independent Review Terms Organization" is the "Independent Review Entity."
+LegalThe formal name for the "Independent ReviewTermsOrganization" is the "Independent ReviewEntity."
 It is sometimes called the "IRE."

-Step 1: To make a Level 2 Appeal, you must contact the Independent Review Organization and ask for a review of your case.
+Step 1: To make a Level 2 Appeal, you (or your representative or your doctor or other prescriber) must contact the Independent Review Organization and ask for a review of your case.